uc-cdis/gen3.org/content/resources/operator/_index.md

 ### Data Commons Discovery Page

 Customize and enable the [Discovery Page](https://gen3.datacommons.io/discovery) by editing the table items, advanced search fields, tags, and study page fields (i.e. page that opens up upon clicking on a study).
 The Discovery Page is powered by the [Metadata Service](https://github.com/uc-cdis/metadata-service) on the backend.
-Tools such as the [Python SDK](https://github.com/uc-cdis/gen3sdk-python/blob/master/gen3/cli/discovery.py) can be used to upload and edit metadata to the Metadata Service.
+Tools such as the [Python SDK](https://github.com/uc-cdis/gen3sdk-python/blob/master/gen3/cli/discovery.py) can be used to upload and edit metadata.

 ![discovery](img/discovery.png)